Location:

 Salga (3 min): O Moagem is a pizza parlor (lunch up to early evening - closed on Mondays), directly at the entrance to the village.
 Rich "Azorean" style pizza topping, real good flavor and inexpensive as well.

 Achadinha (5 min): Os Melos.
 Excellent daily lunch buffet (reservation in summer necessary.
-Authentic, well-priced plain fare.The adjacent Poço Azul offers regional lunch buffet and during summer dinner à la carte.
+Authentic, well-priced plain fare.The adjacent Poço Azul offers regional lunch buffet and dinner à la carte from Monday through Saturday.

 Maia (10 min): O Estrela.
 Bar and restaurant right at the beach of Maia.
 Small daily menu with e.g. freshly caught fish at bearable prices.
 Open for lunch until dinner from May to October.

 São Brás (10 min): O Emigrante.
 Plain but good regional food at reasonable pricing.
-Lunch and dinner.
-If the restaurant looks closed, try the entrance to the bar on the left side of the building.
+Daily lunch only.

 Cantinho do Cais.
 Well-attended family restaurant for lunch and dinner.
 Regional cuisine, specialty fish soup.
 Reservation is recommended during summer.

-Coffee Bar Alfredo is a café, snack bar and restaurant right at the regional road.
+Coffee Bar Alfredo is a café, snack bar and plain restaurant right at the regional road.
 The variety of good pastries is remarkable.
-Also meat resp. squid on a spit on the menu.
 Open daily from breakfast until dinner.

 Porto Formoso (15 min): O Amaral.
 Fresh fish, only, for lunch and dinner.
 Not a bargain, but worth it.